suderman/nixos/configurations/sol/README.md

 nixos bootstrap switch sol
 ```

-Once finished, the systme will reboot.
+Once finished, the system will reboot.
 Login as a regular user.
 Commit the generated `hardware-configuration.nix` and `git push` to the repo.

 </details>
 <details>